yandex-research/tabm/README.md

 **Hyperparameter tuning**

+> [!NOTE]
+> This section only provides general advice on hyperparameter tuning.
+> Running the hyperparameter tuning code used in the paper is discussed later in this document, and requires setting up the environment.

-If achieving the highest possible performance is not critical, then 30-50 iterations of the TPE sampler from Optuna should result in a somewhat reasonable configuration.
+If achieving the highest possible performance is not critical, then 30-50 iterations of the [TPE sampler from Optuna](https://optuna.readthedocs.io/en/stable/reference/samplers/generated/optuna.samplers.TPESampler.html) should result in a somewhat reasonable configuration.
 It the paper:
 - For MLP, 100 iterations were used.
 - For TabM, 100 iterations were used on smaller datasets, and 50 iterations on larger datasets.